Skip to content

 Optional customization files

-If you need additional customization beyond what the visual editor provides, you can add these optional files:
+If you need additional customization beyond what the visual builder provides, you can add these optional files:

 Backend controller (api.server.js)

-This file handles custom backend logic and data processing.
-Use this when you need custom data fetching, aggregations, or calculations beyond what's configured in page.json.
+You can modify this file when you need custom data fetching, aggregations, or other custom backend logic beyond what's configured in page.json.

 Example: